 There is no universal solution to knowing the direction of the grain.

 You can run a pen on the board.
 Once it is caught, like when using fingernails, you know that the direction of the grain is the opposite way.https://blog-diyjapanesejoinery.com/how-to-identify-wood-grain-direction/

 - Hold your sheet of paper or lay it on the table

 - Take your sheet of paper and gently bend it half lengthwise, so it curls loosely.

 - Turn the paper around and gently begin to bend it in half widthwise in the direction perpendicular to step 1

 - Notice the direction which was easier to bend

 Grain of steel

-The grain of steel is not visible to naked eyes.
-To determine, you need to wash the steel with a 255 solution of nitric or sulfuric acid.
+The grain of steel is not visible to the naked eye.
+It would help to determine if you washed the steel with a 255-nitric or sulfuric acid solution.
 Flood the face of the steel with acid, and as soon as the surface begins to etch, wash the acid off with pure water.
 The acid will etch the surface, revealing the grain flow pattern.

 Hydrochloric acid and hydrogen peroxide.
 Another quick and easy solution is etching the surface with a 3:2;1 solution of water.
 This will oxidize the surface of the steel after just a few minutes.
-Wash the oxidizing solution away, and when the piece is dried, the grain flow is revealed clearly.
+Wash the oxidizing solution away, and the grain flow is revealed clearly when the piece is dried.